zinhart/Build/README.md

 # Build
-A collection of use building scrips
+A collection of useful building scrips